ibexa/documentation-developer/docs/updating/4_update_3.1.md

 To be able to create a Location for the Site skeletons, run `php ./bin/console ezplatform:site-factory:create-site-skeletons-container` during the update procedure.

+Additionally, you can specify:

+- `--section-name asd` - a name of a section to which Site skeleton container will be assigned to.
+- `--section-identifier qwe` - an identifier of the section to which Site skeleton container will be assigned to.

+If a section with provided name or identifier does not exist it will be created in the update process.

+`bin/console ezplatform:site-factory:create-site-skeletons-container --section-identifier qwe --section-name asd`

+If you do not provide a section name, or an identifier the default values will be used: `site_skeleton` and `Site skeleton`.

 ## Continue update procedure

 At this point you can continue with the standard update procedure: